ayond/git-workflow/README.md

 if you have commit your changes (1 or more )

-    git pull rebase (it actually do : git fetch , git rebase ) .
+    git pull --rebase (it actually do : git fetch , git rebase ) .

 ## 2  Work on your feature branch